Demons Can Come Back

 Apparently, it is possible for the demons to come back if they find the place ’empty.’
 Therefore, the solution would be to fill it with the Lord, the Holy Spirit.
 The person that got repossessed by demons (represented by the “house”) failed to take a firm stand for God.
 His intentions were good.
 He didn’t expect the return of the evil spirit and failed to submit his heart fully to Christ’s control.

 Submission to Christ meant giving up some of the cherished sins which he was not ready to repent of.
 Had he surrendered to Christ, he would have gained new power from the Lord to chase away all evil (Romans 6:16), and the unclean spirit would not been able to re-enter into his heart.

-The Christian religion does not consist mainly in abstaining from evil, but rather in diligently following the Lord by His grace.
-It is not enough that demons, whether literal or figurative, be cast out of the heart and mind; the Spirit of God must come into the life and be placed in control of thought and conduct (Ephesians 2:22).
+The Christian religion is a daily relationship with the Lord.
+It is not enough that demons, whether literal or figurative, be cast out of the heart and mind; the Spirit of God must come into the life and be placed in control of the thought and conduct (Ephesians 2:22).